 Differences

 - There is a structural difference between marine and automobile alternators.
 The marine alternator has an extra cooling setup.
 This setup is absent in the car alternators.
 The reason for this is the location of alternators in both vehicles.
 The car is cooled naturally by flowing air.
-Therefore, a cooling setup deems inappropriate.
+Therefore, a cooling setup is deemed inappropriate.
 On the contrary, a boat’s alternator is in a packed chamber.
-Hence it requires a cooling system to prevent overheating.
+Hence, it requires a cooling system to prevent overheating.

-Moving on, let’s have a look at how to install a car alternator on our boat.
+Let’s look at installing a car alternator on our boat.

 The installation process needs to be performed by a professional.
 There is a drastic size difference between car alternators and marine alternators that makes the installation procedure difficult.
-Therefore it is always handy to let an expert do the work for you.
+Therefore, letting an expert do the work for you is always handy.

 The expert can safely remove the faulty alternator from your boat and install a functional one.